 Gathering together on a daily basis is an integral part of the community of Hands at Work in Africa.
 These times are targeted specifically for building relationships with God and with one another.
 They are where smaller communities are knit closer together and individuals begin to look out for one another.
 The Hands Community is built on the foundation of Christ and we are called to express our worship, prayers, and faith together as a community.
 We value our teams and visitors and encourage them to be a part of many of these meetings.

-This is a time where all men gather together at the beginning of each new week to intercede for the Hands Family, the children we care for, and for the partners that support us.
+This is a time where all men gather together at the beginning of each new week to intercede for the Hands Family, the children we care for, and for the partners who support us.
 Individuals take turns leading this time.

 The whole community meets together to commit the week and our work to God in prayer and to spend time together.
 Small groups take turns facilitating, focusing on what they feel is important for our family at that time through the use of scripture, prayer, and worship.
 We also spend part of this time on family announcements: celebrating birthdays, praying for those traveling, and communicating news.
 Monday mornings are more than just prayer meetings – they are family time!